tetratelabs/wazero/RATIONALE.md

 centralized and decoupled.
 Otherwise, calls using the same file descriptor number will end up writing to different places.

-In short, wazero defined system configuration in `SysConfig`, not a WASI type.
+In short, wazero defined system configuration in `ModuleConfig`, not a WASI type.
 This allows end-users to switch from one spec to another with minimal impact.
 This has other helpful benefits, as centralized resources are simpler to close coherently (ex via `Module.Close`).

-### Background on `SysConfig` design
+### Background on `ModuleConfig` design
 WebAssembly 1.0 (20191205) specifies some aspects to control isolation between modules ([sandboxing](https://en.wikipedia.org/wiki/Sandbox_(computer_security))).
 For example, `wasm.Memory` has size constraints and each instance of it is isolated from each other.
 While `wasm.Memory` can be shared, by exporting it, it is not exported by default.
 In fact a WebAssembly Module (Wasm) has no memory by